TCLamnidis/BareBonesBash/README.md

 Now for a bit of honesty.
 A single sample will not get you a nature publication.
 _\[ok, maybe sometimes]._ We will need more data if we're gonna make it to the most prestigious journals.
-So let's download another XX samples from James' Mammoth project to get us on our way to a nature cover page.
+So let's download another 8 samples from James' Mammoth project to get us on our way to a nature cover page.

-It is a lot of work to run `wget` XX times while changing the command everytime.
+It is a lot of work to run `wget` 8 times while changing the command everytime.

+**Bonus tip time!** One way would be to press the 'up' arrow on your keyboard, which will allow you to scrolled through all your previous commands.
+Thus you could pull up the previous command, then just change a couple of characters.
+This can be useful in certain cases, but 8 times might still be too much work.

 Good thing we're here to learn how to be lazy!
 We can download multiple files from an ftp server by giving `wget` a file that contains the ftp links for each file we want downloaded.
 Copy the text below, and save it as `~/BareBonesBash/